Traditions and History of Elon University: Past, Present, and Future

 Get a 360-degree view of a room in Historic:

 There are several residentially linked course sections of the First Year Foundations Courses, COR 110: The Global Experience, ENG 110: Writing, Argument & Inquiry, and STS 110: Statistical Reasoning for first-year students taught in or near the neighborhood.
-To download the full list of fall 2017 linked course sections, time slots, and linked neighborhoods, click here.
+There are several subject-specific first year seminars that are linked to the neighborhood as well.

 There are two neighborhood faculty affiliates, Dr. Ariela Marcus-Sells (Asst.
 Professor of Religious Studies) and Mr. Bob Shea (Associate Vice President for Business, Finance & Technology), who are each affiliated with Historic Neighborhood and help Historic residents make connections to faculty outside of the classroom and office hours.

 - First Night Elon with annual time capsule collection